-Following a three year local evaluation of Happy Talk by Exodea, an evaluation report has been published in November 2014.
+Following a three year local evaluation of Happy Talk by Exodea, an evaluation report was published in November 2014.
 You can download this report by following the link here.

-An Executive Summary is also available for viewing in a PDF format by clicking here
+An Executive Summary is also available for viewing in a PDF format.

 Both reports were designed by Kubeo Design.